 |10:00am||America’s Hometown Parade in Plymouth!
 (10am–2pm)|

-We are working with the Best Western Cold Spring in Plymouth to secure rooms for our stay.
+We have secured the rooms at the Best Western Cold Spring in Plymouth.
 Tour guests are welcome to book rooms wherever suits them best, however, bear in mind that on Monday, Tuesday and Wednesday mornings the bus will depart from our headquarter hotel, and we will also host our after dinner discussions there.
 While the tour officially ends on Friday, November 17, Plymouth’s fantastic Thanksgiving Parade takes place on Saturday, November 18, so you may consider staying over that night.
 Special rates are good through October 6th or while rooms last.